stride3d/stride-docs/en/manual/install-and-update/update-stride.md

 1. Close **Game Studio** to make sure it doesn't override anything.

 2. (Recommended) Commit all changes to **version control**.
-This will provide a safety net, allowing you to revert to the previous state in case something goes wrong.
+This will provide a safety net, allowing you to revert the update in case something goes wrong.

 3. Run the following command in order to update your project to the latest version of Stride: